Proportional symbol map: Symbol design

 However, disadvantages of circles have also been raised, especially that circles are aesthetically uninteresting, and that psychophysical studies have suggested that people are worse at judging the relative areas of circles than other shapes, especially squares.
 The best way to increase the reader's ability to correctly estimate the size of a circle is through effective legend design, including providing examples of different sized circles which will be shown in the map.

 Three dimensional symbols, such as spheres or cubes, are sometimes used.
 They can add an aesthetic appeal, but they were originally designed for their function, to allow large symbols to be smaller because the value would be proportional to volume rather than area.
 However, it appears that most map readers will interpret a three dimensional symbol by projected area, not by volume, so they are only useful as decorative two dimensional symbols.

 Isotype maps

-A very different approach to proportional symbols is the isotype symbol, named after an approach to information graphics developed by Austrian Otto Neurath in the 1930s.
+A very different approach to proportional symbols is the isotype symbol, named after an approach to information graphics developed by the Austrian Otto Neurath in the 1930s.
 This uses a composite point symbol composed of a multitude of small point symbols (pictographic or geometric) to represent the value of the variable.
 The technique is most effective when the variable represents a relatively small number of distinct individuals, rather than a mass amount (which is better visualized as a single mass shape, like a circle).
 Eduard Imhof argued against this technique (which he called count frame diagrams) for point locations, on the grounds that it tends to be much larger and more complex than a simple point symbol, covering more of the underlying geography; however, he found them effective on region locations, especially if the count consists of different types of individuals.